 I really wanted to own a copy of that song in something more decipherable than tape-recorder-held-up-to-the-telly quality, but it just didn’t seem to be anywhere to be found.
 It was conspicuous by its absence from a dramatically scratched Captain Scarlet And The Mysterons story record that I found in a charity shop, and no available reference works – which amounted to ‘barely any’, if we’re being honest about it – had anything to say about The Spectrum.
 The only hope, it seemed, was an a compilation called No Strings Attached, which gathered together the theme singles from Stingray, Thunderbirds, Captain Scarlet And The Mysterons and Joe 90.
 The problem was that this was already a couple of years old, and had slipped out of easy availability in record shops; as this was back in the days when you had to put anything that wasn’t in stock ‘on order’, and then wait eleven weeks to be told that there weren’t any copies left in the warehouse after all, you can probably work out how successful that course of action was.

-Eventually, I managed to get a copy of No Strings Attached taped for me, on one of those snazzy Maxell C60s with the red label (and taped, fact fans, by Stephen O’Brien, who you can hear on Looks Unfamiliar here), and was quite put out to discover that the single version of the Captain Scarlet And The Mysterons theme was a speeded-up instrumental with silly swooping noises and schmaltzy big band bits.
+Eventually, I managed to get a copy of No Strings Attached taped for me, on one of those snazzy Maxell C60s with the red label, and was quite put out to discover that the single version of the Captain Scarlet And The Mysterons theme was a speeded-up instrumental with silly swooping noises and schmaltzy big band bits.
 In time I would come to really like it, but right then it seemed like a real ever-get-the-feeling-you’ve-been-cheated moment.
 There was plenty to enjoy elsewhere on the album, though, and not least another Captain Scarlet And The Mysterons-related piece that I really hadn’t been expecting very much of at all.

 The Mysterons Theme is better than any hastily-conceived b-side of a quickly-recorded cash-in television theme single has any right or reason to be, especially when the a-side itself wasn’t necessarily all that.
 In some ways, it surpassed even my love of Captain Scarlet And The Mysterons itself; I would regularly sneak it onto ‘proper’ compilations that I put together for like-minded music obsessives, and at the height of Britpop/Loungecore, I would often use it as chucking out music when DJing.
 This was around the time, of course, when any self-respecting young woman with a furry backpack and hairgrips who invited you back for coffee in the freezing cold kitchen of her shared house would discreetly slip on Mysterons by Portishead in the background as an aid to seduction.
 An obviously-inspired track which nonetheless used a Theremin instead of an Ondes Martenot.
 They’d have been better off using The Mysterons Theme.
 If it wasn’t for the fact that it always worked.

-You can find a longer version of this article, with more about those ridiculous Play School annuals, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an extended version of We Know That You Can Hear Us, Earthmen…, with more about those ridiculous unofficial Play School annuals and the joys of spotting Supermarionation shows in the ITV regional schedules, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.